31 Jul Wait – You Mean I have to Write Another Appeal Letter?

 My first objective when writing letters is to find a story.
 The best stories are about a single person – a child, a landowner, a researcher, or a volunteer – or possibly a single animal.
 And the best stories are those whose endings are still somewhat in doubt.

 I talk to the land stewards, and the scientists, and the volunteers until I have several stories I could work with.
 And then I commit to capturing one of them on paper.
 I’m looking for about two pages of material, and the story I end up using is sometimes not the story I thought I would be using.

 The next step is to separate the story into four or five pieces, each with its own flow – an opening that draws the reader in, descriptive elements to help the reader “feel” what’s going on, and something that would serve as a dramatic moment.
 I want to make the case that the reader can help this person or this situation, if not directly (creating a restricted gift) then indirectly, by financially supporting the organization doing the work.

-Finally, I write more directly in support of making an “appeal” for a second gift and places these section in between the story sections, work on transitions, and Voila’ – first draft.
+Finally, I write more directly in support of making an “appeal” for a second gift and place this section in between the story sections, work on transitions, and “Voila” – first draft.

 Approach to writing letters:

 - Start with a story.
 Return to the story at several points in the letter.